Aryailia/archive-tetrachan-v0/README.md

 # TetraChan #
 A multiplatform and multilanguage dictionary lookup program.
 Popup dictionaries for the web browser, discord bot, etc.

-You can see this in action
+You can see this in action within this [https://discord.gg/8ZCWsGF](https://discord.gg/8ZCWsGF) discord server, which is the server for my various projects.

 This readme will mostly be to keep track of things.